Back to Posts

 California: Leading with Comprehensive Regulation

-California remains the most active state in AI regulation, passing 17 AI-related bills in 2024 and 13 more in 2025.
-While Gov. Gavin Newsom vetoed the comprehensive SB 1047 (Safe and Secure Innovation for Frontier Artificial Intelligence Models Act) in September 2024 despite its passage through both chambers of state legislature, California has pursued targeted regulations across multiple domains.
+California remains the most active state in AI regulation, enacting 24 AI-related laws across the 2024 and 2025 legislative sessions.
+While Gov. Gavin Newsom vetoed several high-profile bills, including SB 1047 (Safe and Secure Innovation for Frontier Artificial Intelligence Models Act) and SB 7 (No Robo Bosses Act), the state has pursued targeted regulations across multiple domains.

 Transparency Requirements

 California enacted SB 53 (Transparency in Frontier Artificial Intelligence Act) in September 2025, targeting large frontier developers with annual revenue exceeding $500 million.
 The law requires disclosure of risk management protocols and transparency reports about frontier models, with reporting requirements for critical safety incidents and whistleblower protections for employees who report safety concerns.
-The law takes effect January 1, 2026.
+The law took effect Jan.
+1, 2026.

 Companion Chatbot Regulation